opensciencegrid/user-school-2019/docs/materials/day2/part4-ex2-python-install.md

 <style type="text/css"> pre em { font-style: normal; background-color: yellow; } pre strong { font-style: normal; font-weight: bold; color: #008; } </style>

-Wednesday Exercise 4.2: Python Installation
+Tuesday Exercise 4.2: Python Installation
 ===========================================

 In this exercise, you will write a wrapper script that installs Python and then use it to run jobs.
 This exercise should take about 10 minutes.